colinmollenhour/Cm_RedisSession/README.md

 ## Compression ##

-Session data compresses very well so using compression is a great way to increase your capacity without dedicating a ton of RAM to Redis.
-Compression can be disabled by setting the `compression_threshold` to 0.
+Session data compresses very well so using compression is a great way to increase your capacity without dedicating a ton of RAM to Redis and reducing network utilization.
-The default `compression threshold` is 2048 bytes so any session data equal to or larger than this size will be compressed with the chosen `compression_lib` which is 'gzip' by default.
-However, both lzf and snappy offer much faster compression with comparable compression ratios so I definitely recommend using one of these if you have root. lzf is easy to install via pecl:
+The default `compression threshold` is 2048 bytes so any session data equal to or larger than this size will be compressed with the chosen `compression_lib` which is `gzip` by default.
+Compression can be disabled by setting the `compression_lib` to `none`.
+However, both `lzf` and
+`snappy` offer much faster compression with comparable compression ratios so I definitely recommend using one of these if you have root. lzf is easy to install via pecl:

     sudo pecl install lzf